AAV-VirginiaTech/AAV_GCS/README.md

 ## Modifications to Base Client Script

-By running the deploy.bat file - custom modifications are made to the latest AUVSI SUAS Interop and pushed to AAV's Docker Hub.
+By running the modify.bat file - custom modifications are made to the latest AUVSI SUAS Interop and pushed to AAV's Docker Hub.
 This automated process should be run every time a the base AUVSI SUAS Interop has been updated by the competition.

 The following modifications are currently made to the system:
 - MSL Altitude to AGL Altitude + 22' (Modified mavlink_proxy.py)